Troubleshooting vRA upgrade – Aria Automation Series

 VCF 5.2 Administrator – my experience

-Keeping up with technology requires a lot of effort in terms of time and money, being on the piece can prove stressful but challenging at the same time.
+Keeping up with technology requires a lot of effort in terms of time and money, stay on track can prove stressful but challenging at the same time.
 That’s why certifications are part of my continuing education; they are important milestones that demonstrate achievements.

 I I’m sure many are thinking about taking this exam, glad to share my personal experience with everyone!